eddy-bryan/happy-hound-hotels/README.md

 ![Homepage responsive design](readme/images/home.png)

 The homepage of Happy Hound Hotels keeps things simple yet effective.
-At the center, there's a handy search bar where users can easily find kennels for their pets by entering check-in/check-out dates and the number of pets.
+At the centre, there's a handy search bar where users can easily find kennels for their pets by entering check-in/check-out dates and the number of pets.
 The inviting prompt 'Find a kennel...' encourages users to start their search.
 Below, a catchy slogan adds a friendly touch.

 ### Register Page